gfurtadoalmeida/study-assembly-x64/notes.md

 Writes to main memory can happen in two ways:

 * Write-through: a write to the cache causes a write to main memory.
-* Write-back: only write to main memory when a cache line is evicted.
+* Write-back: only write to main memory when the last cache line is evicted (L1 -> L2 -> L3).

 ### Registers [:link:](https://en.wikipedia.org/wiki/Processor_register)